sej-eviden/test-exam/README.md

         await getCollection("Microsoft_AZ-204"),
         ...
     ]
 }
 ```

+> Note: When updating inside `getStaticPaths` an error may appear (the name of the exam is highlighted in red).
+This is normal, and will be updated once the application is deployed.
+If it is necessary to manually update the types run `npx astro sync`.

 - If an exam's questions have been revised, add the exam name to the `fixedQuestions` array in [index](./src/pages/index.astro).
 If only *some* questions have been revised, add it to `revisionExams`: